 Case study 4.
 Acquisitive growth calls for strategic integration.
-For an organization that grows by acquisitions, the technology challenge is having to constantly bolt on new systems, data sources, people, standards, and data centers.
+For an organisation that grows by acquisitions, the technology challenge is having to constantly bolt on new systems, data sources, people, standards and data centres.
 If the goal is to extract the scale premium from M&A, the technology should focus on integration.

-This organization uses two approaches.
-The direct-to-digital approach is to layer on top of the integration effort the movement toward the digital solution that the organization wants, which requires completing a two-step integration in one step.
-For instance, an on-premises email system of an acquired company is allowed to remain until the entire organization moves to a new system: This skips the step of moving from one legacy system to another as an interim integration.
+This organisation uses two approaches.
+The direct-to-digital approach is to layer on top of the integration effort the movement towards the digital solution that the organisation wants, which requires completing a two-step integration in one step.
+For instance, an on-premises email system of an acquired company is allowed to remain until the entire organisation moves to a new system: This skips the step of moving from one legacy system to another as an interim integration.
 Complex legacy assets, on the other hand, require functional migrations: The provider experience is moved to the provider portal and member data to the member system.
-For government programs, functional migrations can take years because of regulatory requirements around data integrity and data preservation.
+For government programmes, functional migrations can take years because of regulatory requirements around data integrity and data preservation.

 —SVP and CTO